-In 2009 40% of all recreational boating deaths in the U.S. were the result of boats flooding, swamping or capsizing – that represents 298 people out of a total of 736 boating fatalities -- according to USCG statistics.
-Most of those accidents occurred in open fishing boats under 26’ (7.9 m).
 Virtually all of these accidents were the result of operator error, generally attributable to lack of experience and boating education.
 If you are in a boat that swamps or capsizes, statistics say you have a 37% chance of ending up a fatality.
-For that reason, you see how lucky the folks were in the six capsizing incidents in the companion story in this issue.

-Boat Size: 85% of all boating fatalities occurred in boat under 26’ in length.
+Boat Size: 85% of all boating fatalities occurred in boats under 26’ in length.

 Boat Type: 60% of all recreation boating casualties involved people in open motorboats (54%) or in rowboats (6%).

-Boating Activity: While the USCG statistical report does not break out boating fatalities by primary activity (except for skiing), it is clear from looking over the reports that over 90% of all of the open motorboats and rowboat fatalities involved boats used for fishing, as opposed to sportboats, skiboats or other types of open motorboats primarily used for other purposes.
+Boating Activity: While the USCG statistical report does not break out boating fatalities by primary activity (except for skiing), it is clear from looking over the reports that more than 90% of all of the open motorboats and rowboat fatalities involved boats used for fishing, as opposed to sportboats, skiboats, or other types of open motorboats primarily used for other purposes.

 Did these boaters forget to put in the drain plug before launching?
 Happily these men can stand on the bottom, but not all boaters are so lucky.

 Boats become swamped when excessive water enters them either through holes in the bottom or from over the gunwales.
 Swamping usually very quickly leads to a boat capsizing due to the free surface effect of water in the hull.
 Following are leading causes of swamping—